This post is also available in: Français Español العربية فارسی Русский Türkçe

-How many men were available in the Einsatzgruppen and other forces to murder the Jews in the East?
+How many men from the Einsatzgruppen and other forces were available to murder Jews in the East?

 Holocaust deniers claim:

 There were not enough active members in the four Einsatzgruppen and other forces to murder 1,150,000 Jews in the East.
-Holocaust deniers ask how “these tiny bands of men” could have had the time ability to “find, marshal together, and millions of Jews.”
+Holocaust deniers ask how these small bands of men had the time and ability to find, gather, and murder millions of Jews.

 The facts are:

 The Einsatzgruppen units did not murder 1,150,000 Jews by themselves.
 Beyond the four Einsatzgruppen units, there were German police battalions, local auxiliary units, and SS brigades assigned to support them.
-From the start they had 36,000 men available if needed.
-The Wehrmacht (regular German army) also provided support and material and sometimes participated in the executions themselves.
-Further, the local population also murdered Jews in pogroms incited by the Einsatzgruppen in the first days of the war and later were organized into formal units which aided the Einsatzgruppen in the murder of the Jews.
+From the start, they had 36,000 men available if needed.
+The Wehrmacht (regular German army) also provided support and material, sometimes participating in the executions themselves.
+Further, the local population also murdered Jews in pogroms.
+They were incited by the Einsatzgruppen in the early days of the war and later were organized into formal units, which aided the Einsatzgruppen in the murder of the Jews.

 The Einsatzgruppen could draw on additional forces as needed:

-Tens of thousands of additional troops and their equipment were available for the use of the Einsatzgruppen upon request.
-The Wehrmacht (regular German army) also cooperated closely with the Einsatzgruppen and at times regular German soldiers participated in the executions.
-These Wehrmacht soldiers did not just guard the Jews and maintain cordons as Bishop states, but actively committed the murders themselves.
+Tens of thousands of additional troops and their equipment were available for use by the Einsatzgruppen.
+They only needed to request this support.
+The Wehrmacht (regular German army) also cooperated closely with the Einsatzgruppen and, at times, regular Nazi soldiers participated in the executions.
+These Wehrmacht soldiers did not just guard the Jews and maintain order, as Bishop states.
+Rather, they actively committed the murders themselves.

 Among the men the Einsatzgruppen could draw on were 11 Orpo [Order Police] battalions—some 17,000 men in total.
-They also had access to SS Brigades 1 and 2, an SS cavalry brigade, and auxiliary German police units under the Higher SS Police Leaders—some 19,000 men in total.
+They also had access to SS Brigades 1 and 2, an SS cavalry brigade, and auxiliary Nazi police units from the Higher SS Police Leaders—some 19,000 men in total.

 In addition, the Einsatzgruppen could requisition trucks and other necessary material upon request from the Wehrmacht and civil or military occupation authorities.

-The Einsatzgruppen used the local populations as much as possible.
+The Einsatzgruppen used the local population as much as possible: